MasonPierce7/LinuxSetup/README.md

  then to add the user to the group type (sudo usermod -aG sftpgroup example) lastly you want to  type (sudo service ssh restart again) then restart the system now now your done

- # This is my first write up on Github so any critism is welcome
 # Wanted to make this because I never document what I do, this will make my life easier when doing doing my setups again
  #Also isn't Spell Checked and order is a little chanky but with will work for now